Over to You

-Following this logic, I could end up with 5-minute sessions.
-Is there such a thing as a session that's too short?
+According to this logic, I could end up with 5-minute sessions.
+Can sessions ever be too short?

-There isn't a consensus, so it depends.
-To examine this further, let's consider two types of memory:
+There no scientific consensus on this, so it depends.
+To examine this further, let's consider two types of memory.

 You use your explicit or declarative memory when you consciously store and access information in order to express it using language.